 - 95% of all patients were satisfied with their male breast reduction, as reported by RealSelf.com

 If you are struggling with Gynecomastia, there is only one way to determine your options for correction.
 You should start with a phone call to a Board Certified plastic surgeon.
 In Houston, Dr. Paul Vitenas is the number one choice for hundreds of Gynecomastia patients every year.
-New patient consultations are free at Vitenas Cosmetic Surgery; call (281) 668-7370 for more information.
+New patient consultations are confidential at Vitenas Cosmetic Surgery; call (281) 668-7370 for more information.